ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 `dcrctl --wallet setvotechoice sdiffalgorithm yes`

-And remember this process will need to be repeated on each VPS instance runnig a hot voting wallet.
+And remember, this process will need to be repeated on each VPS instance running a hot voting wallet.

 ---